Articles of Incorporation and Rules

 (Election Campaigns)

-Article 9 Election campaigns must be conducted in accordance with the instructions of the Representative Election Management Committee.
+Article 9 Election campaigns must be conducted in accordance with the instructions of the General Assembly Election Management Committee.

 2. When conducting election campaigns, if there is any doubt regarding the relationship with the instructions of the Representative Election Management Committee under the preceding paragraph, the ruling of the Representative Election Management Committee must be followed